isomerpages/moe-cedargirlssec/_centre-for-social-innovation/Incubating Spaces/Our Journey.md

 <img src="/images/oj16.png" style="width:60%">	<br>
 Exercise Cube (Y3 Imagineering)	<br><br>

-• Students collaborated with Henderson Senior Activity Centre to design a mobile exercise cube which could allow elderly with weak knees exercise with basic hand movements, so that they could maintain an active lifestyle.
+•&nbsp;Students collaborated with Henderson Senior Activity Centre to design a mobile exercise cube which could allow elderly with weak knees exercise with basic hand movements, so that they could maintain an active lifestyle.
 They presented their ideas to IP3 students in Cedar and VS at SUTD.<br><br>

 <img src="/images/oj17.png" style="width:60%">	<br>
 U-Walker (Y3 Imagineering)	<br><br>